 Any mention of Taormina conjures images of the Greek Theatre—an archeological treasure right next door to Belmond Grand Hotel Timeo.
 It mystifies in the solitude of early morning and regularly hosts concerts come sundown.
 If you get the chance to attend, take it: this stunning setting comes alive to the sound of music.

 It’s just a short stroll through the cobblestone streets to the heart of town.
 Piazza IX Aprile is a gorgeous square with cafés and gelaterias.
 Wander into its two ancient churches and take in Taormina’s diverse architecture.
 Nearby Corso Umberto offers a perfect slice of retail therapy, whether you’re after the latest Italian fashions or locally made handicrafts.
-Head to Etna Pasticceria for mouthwatering Sicilian treats.
-It’s great for people watching, should you need to rest your legs.
+Head to Bam Bar for mouthwatering Sicilian treats.
+The granita is not to be missed.

 Getting to and from the coast is easy with the cable car that runs from Via Nazionale to Mazzarò Bay.
 Spend day after day blissfully resting on the private pebble beach at Belmond Villa Sant’Andrea—there are plenty of lovely waterside restaurants to discover.
-Try Lido La Pigna, just a short walk away.
-The gnocchi with prawns and pistachio sauce is delightful.
-If you want to explore more of the Sicilian coast, we offer wonderful excursions: visit the volcanic Aeolian islands or let our captain, Sebastiano, take you aboard a traditional Sicilian boat.
+Our own Restaurant Oliviero is difficult to beat; the chef’s signature couscous with fresh local fish offers a true taste of the island.
+If you want to explore more of the Sicilian coast, we offer wonderful excursions: visit the volcanic Aeolian islands, or set sail aboard a traditional Sicilian boat.

 Of course, Taormina is a great launch for seeing the rest of Sicily, too.
 Film aficionados may well want to hire a classic Fiat 500 and visit sites from the Godfather films.
 If you’re searching for a more traditional adventure, Mount Etna is a thrilling experience.
 The craters are reminiscent of Mars and the views are nothing short of spectacular.
 Sample some of the local honey and stop in at the Planeta winery.
 The bottles are full-bodied thanks to Etna’s unique mineral rich soil.
 After all that exploring, you deserve to sit back and enjoy a glass or two.
 Salute.